klin2024/rocm-libraries/projects/hipdnn/CONTRIBUTING.md

 - **Questions**: Open a GitHub issue with your question
 - **Discussion**: For design discussions or feature proposals, open an issue before starting work
+- **RFCs**: For large or complex features, submitting an RFC is a great way to get early feedback on your design
 - **Draft PRs**: Feel free to open a draft PR early to get feedback on your approach
 - **CI Pipelines**: In your PR, ask members of the hipDNN team to run CI on your branch
 - **Code Reviews**: Be responsive to code review feedback and make requested changes promptly